dasher-project/dasher-web/Keyboard/readme.md

     The repository will contain the dependency and it can be included in the custom keyboard project.

+-   To build the keyboard itself:

+    1. Open Android Studio.
+    2. Close any open projects, to avoid accidents.
+    3. Open as an existing project this location:

+            /where/you/cloned/redash/Keyboard/forAndroid/

+        Note: Don't select any file under that directory.

+    4. Android Studio prompts you to Gradle Sync because it is unable to get Gradle wrapper properties.
+Select OK and the project will synchronise and configure its build.
+It might take a minute or two first time.

+-   To install the keyboard via adb, execute the Gradle task:
+    DasherKeyboard/DasherKeyboard (root)/Tasks/install/installDebug

+    Gradle tasks can be accessed from the Gradle assistant tab sidebar, which by default is at the top right of the Android Studio window.

 -   To make the Dasher keyboard available on a device or simulator: